firemodels/bot/Bundlebot/README.md

 The manuals for the FDS 6.7.6 release were generated using the script `build_fds_manuals.sh`.
 This script runs firebot with the options
 `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag  and options `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
+The fds and smv repos are only tagged locally.
+The scripts do not push up these tags to github.
+This is done by hand when the bundles aer published.
-The  parameter `-R release` is also passed to firebot to name the branch release.
+The  parameter `-R release` is also passed to firebot to give the branch the name `release`.
-It takes about seven hours to run smokebot and build the manuals.
+It takes about seven hours to run firebot and build the fds manuals.
 2. Run smokebot on a Linux computer to generate Smokeview manuals.
 If smokebot is successful, documents are copied to `$HOME/.smokebot/pubs` and `$HOME/.smokebot/branch_name/pubs`.
-At NIST this occurs whenever the FDS and/or Smokeview source changes in the central repo also also once a day.
+At NIST this occurs whenever the FDS and/or Smokeview source changes in the central repo and also also once a day.
 The manuals for the SMV 6.7.16 release were generated using the script `build_smv_manuals.sh`.
-This script runs smokebot with the options
+This script ran smokebot with the options
 `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag  and options `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
 The  parameter `-R release` is also passed to smokebot to name the branch release.